JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 The first quote above apparently does not define the location of Uversa as being central to the Milky Way.
 If the so-called star drifts, as detailed in Chapter 16, are imbedded within the Milky Way and if they whirl about the Uversa headquarters of Orvonton, then the barycenter solution is still the most plausible of all solutions.
 The whirling could be conceived as the age long orbiting of all the major sectors within the rotating Milky Way, whirling around the barycenter which is near to where Uversa is located.
 The major sectors of the Milky Way would thus whirl around the SagA* as they all make their way around the more distant barycenter.
 Of course the location of Uversa is “_near_” the center, so again, what is the relative definition of “_near?_” Someday in the distant superuniverse ages of light and life, when Orvonton has completed its growth, the barycenter will perhaps be at the center of the star drift whirl.
 Does our revelation project such a condition even when the barycenter is presently afar off?
 Only further revelation has the final answer to these probing questions, although future scientific evolution will be needed to make revelation available.

 Critical interpretation can thus come up with these alternative speculative conclusions as to the location of Uversa if the local group is the model for superuniverse number seven.
 If the Virgo supercluster is the model for the superuniverse, then the two hundred thousand light years number as the distance to the physical center of Orvonton is exponentially too low.
 It is very difficult to conceive that analogy can be used to reconcile the huge difference in distances.
 If Uversa is in the Virgo cluster, then it is estimated on average to be about sixty million light years away.
-In spite of probable distance miscalculations, the Virgo supercluster is estimated to be one hundred to two hundred million light years in diameter.3,4 Therefore those who believe that the Virgo supercluster is Orvonton must assume that these distances are fairly reliable, since the papers reveal that spectroscopic estimations are fairly reliable among our superuniverses.
-[12:4.14] (P. 134) We could make the supposition that the other six superclusters, which in this model would logically make up the grand universe, are approximately as large.
+In spite of probable distance miscalculations, the Virgo supercluster is estimated to be one hundred to two hundred million light years in diameter.3,4 Therefore those who believe that the Virgo supercluster is Orvonton must assume that these distances are fairly reliable, since the papers reveal that spectroscopic estimations are fairly reliable among our superuniverses. [[UB 12:4.14](/en/The_Urantia_Book/12#p4_14)] We could make the supposition that the other six superclusters, which in this model would logically make up the grand universe, are approximately as large.
 This would extend the grand universe to a circumference of at least seven hundred million to fourteen hundred million light years making the diameter at least two to five hundred million light years.
 Urantia Book numbers are at strong variance.
-Even the first outer space level which is assumed to be much larger than the grand universe is revealed to be only about fifty million light years in depth beyond the grand universe.5 [12:1.14] (P.
+Even the first outer space level which is assumed to be much larger than the grand universe is revealed to be only about fifty million light years in depth beyond the grand universe.5 [[UB 12:1.14](/en/The_Urantia_Book/12#p1_14)]

 Local groups closest to us, which are feasibly our associate superuniverses, are from ten to thirty million light years away.
 These are the distances which seem to be fairly reliable.
 Comparing the size of superclusters with the specific dimensions given in the Urantia papers, the difference is enormous.
 Two hundred thousand versus sixty million is not reconcilable outside of analogy, thus believing that the revelators were deliberately in error.
 Could analogy seek to set up a ratio which if properly analyzed would supply an accurate distance solution?
 Only the space contraction distance measurement theory could begin literally to compensate for these huge discrepancies.
 (Chapter 7) True, the English usage is not clear, but it is not unreasonable.
 Supercluster as superuniverse advocates could agree that distance estimates are grossly in error, but by this huge magnitude?

 Irwin Ginsburgh speculated that because of the current distance estimates of distant galaxies, the Great Attractor, and the small diameter of the first outer space level given in the papers, that the numbers in the Urantia papers are technically wrong by error or by design.6 This is how he settles his concept of the Milky Way as minor sector.
 He concludes that these quotes were actually meant to be increased by a factor of one thousand.
 The two hundred and fifty thousand light year number should have read two hundred and fifty million light years.
-The twenty-five million light year activity extending into the first outer space level should have read twenty-five billion light years.
-[12:1.14] (PP. 129–130) He contends that with current distance understanding, we should just figure out that this is what they meant, but could not tell us.
+The twenty-five million light year activity extending into the first outer space level should have read twenty-five billion light years. [[UB 12:1.14](/en/The_Urantia_Book/12#p1_14)] (PP. 129–130) He contends that with current distance understanding, we should just figure out that this is what they meant, but could not tell us.
 Instead they gave a figure easily transposed to the higher number by a factor of one thousand to make us guess at their analogy with the knowledge that these numbers will bear out satisfactorily in the future.

 Is this the shadow of a hair turning or is it ethically reasonable and responsible for the revelators to have done this?
 And why?
 This is a convenient conclusion, but obviates the possibility of conclusively determining true distance cosmology from the numbers given.
 How many other times would the revelators have done this with the myriad of other numbers given in the papers?
 The apparently inaccurate one million light year Andromeda distance gave a then humanly perceived value that could be verified in the future as incorrect.
 No human is saying that we are two hundred thousand light years from Uversa.
 This does not need to be corrected from inaccurate human calculation.
 We could not trust any number given in the papers if it is incorrect.
 If it suited our paradigm, we could say the revelators meant that there are more than one trillion suns illuminating and warming Orvonton instead of more than ten trillion, or Andronover was initiated a billion years ago instead of a trillion.
 We must work with the numbers we have and not be tempted to rewrite them.

 The following quote indicates that advanced local universes reside in the great central buldge, and may give a hint as to the location of Uversa:

 The local universes are in closer proximity as they approach Havona; the circuits are greater in number, and there is increased superimposition, layer upon layer.
-But farther out from the eternal center there are fewer and fewer systems, layers, circuits, and universes.
-[15:3.16] (P.
+But farther out from the eternal center there are fewer and fewer systems, layers, circuits, and universes. [[UB 15:3.16](/en/The_Urantia_Book/15#p3_16)]

 This difficult paragraph could be interpreted as follows.
 The “_approach_” to Havona is experienced not in physical distance, but in a figurative way.
 This tells us that the “_closer proximity_” is in the manner of approaching the relative perfection of Havona.
 These advanced local universes were the earliest local universes in Orvonton and accumulated near the center of the Milky Way’s watchlike center.
 These local universes have “_increased superimposition._” This is a good description of the center bulge of the Milky Way.
 Untold local universes, many in light and life, probably abide there.